pichik/pfolio/README.md

 4. Move web directory to a place specified in config.
 5. Remove the rest.

+All files in `assets/` are publicly accessible.
+If you are running https, directory with certificates should be generated.
 ## Usage
 Login to your website with /login?token=[token]